jacobvc/Neopixel-Display-System/README.md

 ![Server Panel](/assets/NeopixelPanel.png)

-The NeopixelServer is an aplication running on an ESP32 that operates a Neopixel Matrix display and some physical I/O (mechanical relays and virtual LEDs).

-The NeopixelServer is an aplication running on an ESP32 that operates a Neopixel Matrix display and some physical I/O (mechanical relays and virtual LEDs).
+The NeopixelServer is an application running on an ESP32 that operates a Neopixel Matrix display and some physical I/O (mechanical relays and virtual LEDs).

 The Neopixel Server is developed using the Arduino for ESP32 development tools